dcdpr/taxcount/README.md

 ### Bitcoind Server

-Unless all your bitcoin transactions run throught your bitcoind, you are going to want `-txindex` on your bitcoind.
+Unless all your bitcoin transactions run through your bitcoind, you are going to want `-txindex` on your bitcoind.
 That index takes some time to build, but as of early 2025 only costs about 65GB of disk space.
 The main downside from having it turned on is that you cannot also